M4 (Copenhagen Metro): Stations

 In April 2017 it was announced that the five Sydhavn stations would feature artwork from five Danish artists: Superflex, Pernille With Madsen, René Schmidt, Christian Schmidt-Rasmussen, Henrik Plenge Jakobsen.

-Possible future extensions
+Future extensions

-An extension in Nordhavn with 3 additional stations have been proposed, with the possibility of extending the line even further towards Hellerup Station.
+An extension further into Nordhavn, with the creation of two new stations (Levantkaj, Baltikakaj, Krydstogtkaj, Fiskerikaj and Nordhavn C) are planned for 2030, with construction starting in 2027.

-Two possible extensions from Ny Ellebjerg Station in Sydhavnen are being looked into.
+Two possible extensions from Copenhagen South Station are being looked into.
 One towards Hvidovre and one towards Bispebjerg.
-To enable such future extensions from the current M4 terminus, Ny Ellebjerg, it was decided in 2016 that the station would be built as an underground station instead of overground as previously decided.
+To enable such future extensions from Copenhagen South (the current terminus of M4), it was decided in 2016 that the station would be built as an underground station instead of overground as previously planned.